top of page

 President and Co-Founder

 Mehana Blaich Vaughan grew up in Namahana and Kalihiwai, Kauaʻi, on the border of the moku of Haleleʻa and Koʻolau.
 A graduate of Kīlauea Elementary School, Mehana went to high school on Oʻahu, then studied sociology and secondary education at Harvard University.
 After a decade of teaching middle school in Hawaiian charter schools, developing ʻāina-based education programs on Kauaʻi, and training teachers in culturally grounded education, Mehana returned to school herself to pursue a doctorate in environmental studies at Stanford University.
-Mehana is an associate professor at the University of Hawaiʻi at Mānoa in the Department of Natural Resources and Environmental Management and U.H.
+Mehana is a professor at the University of Hawaiʻi at Mānoa in the Department of Natural Resources and Environmental Management and U.H.
 Sea Grant College program.
 Her research, teaching and outreach focus on understanding and nurturing community care and governance of land and waters in Hawaiʻi.
 She loves to dance, make lei in the wili style of her grandmother, Amelia Ana Kaʻōpua Bailey, and share moʻolelo shared with her by beloved kūpuna.
 Mehana's first book Kaiāulu: Gathering Tides was published in 2018.
 She lives in Kīlauea with her husband Kilipaki, mother Beryl, and three children - Pikomanawa, Piʻinaʻemalina, and Anauleikupuna - who, along with her father, Gary Blaich, inspire this work.

 Elif C. Beall